Version: 2.1 | Last Updated: June 24, 2026

 Blink and the Issuing Bank will never ask you for your PIN, full card number, or CVV by email, phone, or postal mail.
 If you receive such a request, do not respond and contact Blink Customer Support immediately.

-If your Card is lost or stolen, or if you suspect unauthorized use of your Account, contact Blink Customer Support immediately at support@blink.sv or through the Blink App.
+If your Card is lost or stolen, or if you suspect unauthorized use of your Card Balance, contact Blink Customer Support immediately at support@blink.sv or through the Blink App.
 We will suspend your Card and issue a replacement.

 You will not be liable for any unauthorized use that occurs after you notify us.
 You may, however, be liable for unauthorized use that occurs before receipt of your notice by us.
 In any case, your liability will not exceed $50 (or any lesser amount required by law or as provided under the express terms of a benefit provided by a Card Network).